SOL-IT1/SampleAPP/README.md

 # SampleNewsApp
-This is a sample app build using Apache Cordova . :tada:
+This is a sample app build using Apache Cordova . :zap:

 # Motive